Temporary COVID-19 Exemptions

 How Can I Be Exempt From Placement Testing?

-Not everyone has to take placement tests before registering for courses!
-You may have documents that qualify you for an exemption in one or all areas of placement tests.
+Not everyone has to take reading, writing, and math placement tests!
+You may have documentation that qualifies you for an exemption in one or all areas of placement tests.

 Individuals who have completed their junior year, seniors, and/or graduates of Maryland Public High Schools and present a transcript that verifies a cumulative, unweighted high school GPA of 3.0 or better will be exempt from reading, writing, and mathematics placement testing.
 This measure does not apply to grades earned in English as a Second or Other Language (ESL/ESOL) courses.
 This GPA exemption will be valid for five years after the date of the individual’s high school graduation.